benjamin421/thebenjamin/content/about.md

 Last updated — January 2024
 {{< /lead >}}

-I independently research longevity with a focus on bioelectricity and intercellular communication.
+I research longevity with a focus on bioelectricity and intercellular communication.
 In it's most abstract form, these are networks that transmit energy and information, and so more generally, I am interested in intervention strategies in complex systems.

 On a day to day basis, I just refer to this as exercising **agency**.